Capnocytophaga canimorsus: Asplenia

-Alcoholism
+Alcohol use disorder

 People who struggle with alcohol addiction represent around 24% of individuals presenting with C. canimorsus infections.
 Alcoholism has been shown to result in decreased superoxide production in neutrophils, as well as declines in neutrophil elastase activity.
 This results in an increase in predisposition to bacteremia (bacteria in the blood).
 As a result, people suffering from alcoholism are more likely to suffer from the more dangerous aspects of C. canimorsus invasions.
-Finally, alcoholics are associated with increased blood iron content.
+Finally, people with alcohol addictions are associated with increased blood iron content.